Looking for an easy escape into nature? Darlington Provincial Park is the perfect spot.

 At Darlington, you can snowshoe through the park, set your own cross-country ski trails, or simply enjoy being outdoors in a natural winter environment.

-Keep your eyes on the Ontario Parks Ski Report to monitor snow conditions.
-When conditions are good, you may even be able to bring a toboggan and enjoy some sledding.
+Keep your eyes on the Ontario Parks Snow Report to monitor snow conditions.